oubiwann/lcmap-system/docs/source/includes/_intro.md

 * The API token needs to be passed with every request as an ``X-AuthToken`` header.

 <aside class="caution">
-ESR tokens (what LCMAP uses behind the scenes) expire every two hours.
+ERS tokens (what LCMAP uses behind the scenes) expire every two hours.
 When you get an HTTP 403 response, you will need to obtain a new token by authenticating against LCMAP again.
 </aside>